ROCm/omnitrace/docs/how-to/troubleshooting-omnitrace-linux.rst

 * To avoid this problem for the duration of the current session, run the command ``sudo setenforce 0`` from the shell

-* For a permanent worakound, edit the configuration file using the command ``sudo vim /etc/sysconfig/selinux`` and change the ``SELINUX`` setting to either ``Permissive`` or ``Disabled``
+* For a permanent workaround, edit the configuration file using the command ``sudo vim /etc/sysconfig/selinux`` and change the ``SELINUX`` setting to either ``Permissive`` or ``Disabled``